fahadfaheemk/fahadfaheem/README.md

 # Fahad Khan
 ### Senior Software & System Engineer

-3+ years shipping production web apps and AI systems from system design and data modeling to deployment.
+3+ years building production web software and AI powered applications from system design and data modeling to deployment.
 I build things that work, scale, and are powerful enough to matter

 ---